 Verona's central square, Piazza delle Erbe, provides a beating heart for the city, and marks the centre-point of a maze of atmospheric streets, jam-packed with culinary hotspots and craft shops.

 Verona is a great city for wandering the cobbled streets, admiring the designer shops and watching the world go by from a cafe terrace.
 In Piazza delle Erbe, you can explore the colourful market or sample some of the region's food.
 For art lovers, Verona's City Art Museum, housed in the 14th-century Castel Vecchio, offers a great collection of medieval sculptures and Renaissance paintings.
 No city break in Verona would be complete without climbing the 238 steps to the top of the Lamberti tower, where you'll be rewarded with a breathtaking view over the rooftops.
 Verona is also home to one of the most important open-air theatres in the world, the Arena di Verona.
 If you are travelling over the opera season, we would highly recommend booking a ticket for one of the performances.

-Direct flights to Verona airport (VRN) are available from Birmingham, Bristol, Cambridge, Glasgow, London Gatwick, Manchester, Newcastle and Southampton and take approximately 2 hours.
+Direct flights to Verona airport (VRN) are available from Birmingham, Bristol, Cambridge, Glasgow, London Gatwick, London Stansted, Manchester, Newcastle and Southampton and take approximately 2 hours.
 Transfers to the city centre take approximately 20 minutes.

 It is possible to visit Verona throughout the year.
 The summer months are the busiest due to the ever popular opera season, this is also when you will find the hotel prices at their highest.
 To avoid large crowds, visit during the spring and autumn when the weather is also a little cooler.